coldbox-modules/cbMockData/readme.md

 ## Usage

-Once installed you can leverage the API in different ways:
+Once installed you can leverage it in different ways:

-1. Put it in your ColdFusion web server and call it directly via CFC method ` new MockData().mock()`).
+1. **CFC** : Install it into your CFML application, instantiate the `MockData.cfc` and call the `mock` method using the mocking argument DSL: `new mockdatacfc.MockData().mock()`.
-2. Startup a CommandBox server in the root of the package once installed (`box server start`) and execute it via port: 3000
+2. **REST Service** : Startup a CommandBox server in the root of the package once installed (`box server start`) and execute it via port: `3000`.
+You can execute `GET` commands and pass the mocking DSL via the query string or execute a `POST` command with the mocking DSL as the body in JSON.
-3. Install it as a module in a ColdBox app and hit the service via `/mockdataCFC` or get access to the mocking instance via the WireBox ID: `MockData@MockDataCFC`
+3. **ColdBox Module** : Install it via CommandBox in a ColdBox app and hit the service via `/mockdataCFC` with a `GET` using the query string mocking DSL or a `POST` using the mocking DSL as the body in JSON.
+You can also get access to the mocking instance via the WireBox ID: `MockData@MockDataCFC` and call the `mock` method using the mocking argument DSL.

 ### Customizing the service port

-To specify a port or change the port, just add it an argument to the server start command or modify the `server.json` port configuration:
+To specify a port or change the port, just add it an argument to the `server start` command or modify the `server.json` port configuration to your liking.
+You can even add SSL if you need to.

 ```
 box server start port=XXXX